</ img>

 What can Dex mode do and what are the options for connecting to a PC?

-The “desktop” DeX mode continues to evolve.
-As before, it is possible (with the appropriate cable) to connect the smartphone to the monitor, connect the Bluetooth keyboard and mouse to the smartphone (or use the smartphone as a touchpad) and get some kind of desktop with the appropriate interface.
-We examined it in detail recently in the Galaxy Tab S6 review: we get a familiar desktop with application icons and a bottom panel on which notifications, switches, navigation buttons and everything else is placed.
-Of course, full-fledged multitasking is supported.
-By default, applications open in windows, you can expand to full screen or work in multi-window mode.
-Dex is very intelligently optimized and works very fast, even if an impressive number of applications are open.
-As I understand it, docking stations for Dex can also be used, which is convenient: there are the necessary full-sized ports.
+&#8220;Desktop&#8221; DeX mode continuesdevelop.
+As before, it is possible (if you have the appropriate cable) to connect a smartphone to a monitor, connect a Bluetooth keyboard and mouse to the smartphone (or use the smartphone as a touchpad) and get some kind of desktop with the appropriate interface.
+We recently looked at it in detail in our Galaxy Tab S6 review: we get a familiar-looking desktop with application icons and a bottom panel that contains notifications, switches, navigation buttons and everything else you need.
+Of course, full multitasking is supported.
+Applications open in windows by default; you can expand them to full screen or work in multi-window mode.
+Dex is very intelligently optimized and works very quickly, even if an impressive number of applications are open.
+As far as I understand, docking stations for Dex can also be used, which is convenient: there are the necessary full-size ports.
 New feature - Dex for PC.
-When connecting a smartphone with a standard complete cable to a PC, you can get the Dex-interface of the smartphone directly in Windows.
-That allows you to quickly transfer the necessary files back and forth and, in fact, simultaneously work with your computer and Dex on the same monitor.
+When you connect your smartphone to a PC using a standard supplied cable, you can get the Dex interface of your smartphone directly in Windows.
+This allows you to quickly transfer the necessary files back and forth and, in fact, simultaneously work with your computer and Dex on one monitor.
 At the same time, the smartphone remains available for calls and other manipulations.
-To work, you need to download and install from the official website of Samsung DeX software for PC or Mac:
+To work, you need to download and install Samsung DeX software for PC or Mac from the official website:

 </ img>